kaede0e/lingonberry_genomics/1_genome_assembly_pipeline.md

 - No genes should have in-frame stop codons.
 - All genes should have both stop/stop codons.
 - All genes should have eggNOG annotation.
+10. Because above gFACs filter out too many of my genes, I will skip #9 and go with the longest gene, as done by Greg's custom script, assuming the longest gene will be the most robust and likely gene hit when seuqneces are overlapping/isoforms/splicing variants.

 Gene annotation on the assembly using published data (SRP110973; berry development transcriptome)